A New Approach to GraphMaps, a System Browsing Large Graphs as Interactive Maps: GraphMaps System

 The computation of edges starts from the bottom.
 Namely we build a competition mesh $M$ for graph $G (=G_k)$.
 We route each edge $(u,v)\in G$ as a shortest path $P_{uv}$ in $M$.
-Path $P_{uv}$ should not pass through another node of $G$, otherwise the visualization would show some edges that do not exist in $G$.
-To achieve this property, we surround each node of $G$ by a polygon that creates a detour for $P_{u,v}$, and while routing, forbid $P_{u,v}$ to enter a node distinct from $u$ and $v$.
-Hence, the routing in fact runs on the modified $M$.
-Figures~\ref{fig:detour}(a--c) illustrate an example where $P_{uv}$ avoids the nodes $a$ and $b$.
-After routing all edges of $G$, we remove from $M$ every edge that is not used by a route $P_{u,v}$ for any edge $(u,v)$ of $G$.

 Let us denote by $M'$ the mesh we obtain after applying these modifications to $M$.
 Next we modify $M'$ to make the routes more visually appealing.
 We perform local modifications and try to minimize the total ink of the routes, which is the sum of lengths of edges of $M'$ used in the routes~\cite{gansner2006improved}, and remove thin faces.
 During the modifications we keep the angular resolution greater or equal than some $\alpha >0$, and the minimum distance between non-incident vertices and edges of $M'$ greater or equal than some $\beta>0$.
 The local modifications are described below.

-\begin{description} \item[Face refinement:] For each face $f$ of $M'$ that does not contain a node of $G$ in its boundary, we compute the width of $f$, which is the smallest Euclidean distance between any two non-adjacent rails of $f$.
-If the width of $f$ is smaller than some given threshold, then remove the longest edge of $f$ from $M'$.
-Figures~\ref{fig:detour}(d--e) depict such a removal, where the thin face is shown in gray.
-The edge routes using the removed edge are rerouted through the remaining boundary of $f'$. \item [Median:] Move each junction $\kappa$ of $M'$ toward the geometric median of its neighbors, i.e., the point that minimizes the sum of distance to the neighbors, as long as the restriction mentioned above holds.
-Iterate the move for a certain number of times, or until the change becomes very small.
-Figures~\ref{fig:detour}(e--f) illustrate the outcome of this step. \item [Shortcut:] Remove every degree two junction and replace the two edges adjacent to it by the edge shortcutting the removed junction, as long as the restriction mentioned above holds. \end{description}
+\textit{Face refinement:} For each face $f$ of $M'$ that does not contain a node of $G$ in its boundary, we compute the width of $f$, which is the smallest Euclidean distance between any two non-adjacent rails of $f$.
+If the width of $f$ is smaller than some given threshold, then remove the longest edge of $f$ from $M'$ (breaking ties arbitrarily).
+Figures~\ref{fig:detour}(a--b) depict such a removal, where the thin face is shown in gray.
+The edge routes using the removed edge are rerouted through the remaining boundary of $f'$.

+\textit{Median:} Move each junction $\kappa$ of $M'$ toward the geometric median of its neighbors, i.e., the point that minimizes the sum of distance to the neighbors, as long as the restriction mentioned above holds.
+Iterate the move for a certain number of times, or until the change becomes smaller than some given threshold.
+Figures~\ref{fig:detour}(c--d) illustrate the outcome of this step.

+\textit{Shortcut:} Remove every degree two junction and replace the two edges adjacent to it by the edge shortcutting the removed junction, as long as the restriction mentioned above holds.

 In all the above modifications, the routes are updated accordingly.
 Modifications ``Median'' and ``Shortcut'' diminish the ink.
 The final $M'$ gives the geometry of the bottom-level drawing of $G$ in our version of GraphMaps.